ejos4/ejos4/README.md

 👀 I’m interested in programming, self-development and numerical innovations

-🌱 I’m currently learning Node, PHP, JavaScript and npm
+🌱 I’m currently learning NodeJS and React

-💞️ I’m looking for a work-study contract as FullStack Developer (React / Node JS or Symfony)
+💞️ I’m looking for a job as junior front-end developer

-📫 How to reach me : erwanjp4@gmail.com
+📫 How to reach me : erwan.joseph.dev@gmail.com